emilymcdaniel/Final_Project/README.md

 Our ETL and presentation plans are visualized in the hyperlinked [Flowchart](https://github.com/emilymcdaniel/Final_Project/blob/main/Final%20Project_Flow%20Chart.pdf).

 ### Economic & Genre Datasets (◯)
-To measure economic changes, the Consumer Price Index, Dow Jones Index history, S&P 500 history, Unemployment rates, Home Buyer Index, University of Michigan: Consumer Sentiment (UMCSENT) were pulled from
+To measure economic changes, the Consumer Price Index, Dow Jones Index history, S&P 500 history, Unemployment rates, Home Buyer Index, University of Michigan: Consumer Sentiment (UMCSENT) were pulled from the Bureau of Labor Statistics, Yahoo!
+Finance, Federal Housing Finance Agency, and the Federal Reserve Economic Data, respectively.
+Each was available in .xls, .xlsx, .csv, .txt formats, and can be stored locally.

-The Genre dataset was
+The genre dataset is the comprhensive list of New York Times Bestsellers, available through json.

 ### Machine Learning Models (△)
 Based on the current data sources and our desired output, a Supervised Random Forest Model was selected for modeling.